Estther-Helen/it-support-lab/README.md

 - GitHub
 - VS Code

-Day 2 - Windows Troubleshooting Basics
+## Day 2 - Windows Troubleshooting Basics

-Commands Used:

-hostname
-whoami
-systeminfo

-Skills Learned:

-Device identification
-User identification
-System information gathering
-Basic Windows troubleshooting
+- Used systeminfo to gather system details
+- Used hostname to identify the computer
+- Used whoami to identify the logged-in user
+- Practiced documenting troubleshooting activities